LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mystery/Opacity.md

 ### Mages can cloak their Magic

 Hiding a [[Mystery]] from [[Scrutiny]] is part and parcel to the [[Awakened]].
-They layer “decoy” spells on top of Mysteries, use [[Prime]] to send would-be Scrutinizers down false paths, and set traps for careless investigators.
-You can represent these things with high Opacity, and set the “truth” at the deeper levels of the Mystery.
+They layer “decoy” spells on top of [[Mystery|Mysteries]], use [[Prime]] to send would-be Scrutinizers down false paths, and set traps for careless investigators.
+You can represent these things with high Opacity, and set the “truth” at the deeper levels of the [[Mystery]].

 ### Non-Supernal Phenomena are more Opaque

-A mage can Scrutinize the site of a Wasteland created by a Promethean and learn a great deal, but the Opacity rating should be higher (roughly 1.5 times higher, as a suggestion) than a similar effect created by Awakened magic.
+A mage can [[Scrutiny|Scrutinize]] the site of a Wasteland created by a Promethean and learn a great deal, but the Opacity rating should be higher (roughly 1.5 times higher, as a suggestion) than a similar effect created by Awakened magic.